code11/engine/docs/docs/tutorials/react/setup.md

 CSS classes to keep the app looking right.

 ### Cleanup
 The engine CLI uses a starter template.
 Go on and remove `greeting.ts`, `greeting.spec.ts` and `Component.tsx` once you updated `App.tsx`.
-Also remove "Foo bar baz" line above the app entry point `#app` in `public/index.html`.